jjgecon/EconJM_auto_doc_gen/output_docs/ucl/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My commitment to UCL’s values of rigor and innovation is reflected in my development of novel generative AI methodologies that advance economic research, aligning well with the Economics Department’s emphasis on data-driven methods and interdisciplinary scholarship.
-I have actively embraced inclusivity and open debate in academia through leadership as President of the Economics Graduate Club, fostering a respectful and engaging community that echoes UCL’s commitment to care and respect.
-Additionally, my research on cultural impacts of media addresses major societal challenges such as inequality, resonating with the Department’s focus on societal issues and collaborative, cross-disciplinary approaches.
-This synergy positions me to contribute meaningfully to UCL’s innovative academic environment and student-centered community.
+My research methods, which use generative AI to advance economic analysis, align with UCL’s commitment to rigor, innovation, and data-driven approaches.
+My work connects with Stephen Hansen’s research on the use of ML/AI in economics and Michela Tincani’s studies of pro-social behavior.
+As President of the Economics Graduate Club, I have promoted inclusivity and open debate.
+These experiences prepare me to contribute to UCL’s collaborative and student-focused academic community.